An Interview with Wanda Landowska – 1953 – Gordon Skene Sound Collection

 In 1953 a series of interviews was done for the short-lived television series Wisdom.
 Since Landowska had recently settled in the New England area, and since she was in the process of doing the landmark series of recordings of Bach and Scarlatti for RCA-Victor, she was one of the first interviews for the series.
 And even though she is at times hard to understand (a very thick accent and not really good recording equipment), this is one of the rare interviews she gave.

-For those of you who have heard about Wanda Landowska, heard her recordings (they’ve been reissued almost constantly since they were first offered), or are a fan of the Baroque period and may never have heard her voice – here’s your chance to listen to what she has to say, and to get her point of view and her approach to an instrument she loved.
+For those of you who have heard about Wanda Landowska, heard her recordings (they’ve been reissued almost constantly since they were first offered), or are a fan of the Baroque period but may never have heard her voice – here’s your chance to listen to what she has to say, and to get her point of view and her approach to an instrument she loved and rescued from the brink of oblivion.

 Enjoy the weekend.